codeplea/minctest/README.md

-#MINCTEST
+#Minctest

-MINCTEST is a very minimal unit-testing "framework" written in ANSI C and implemented in a single header file.
+Minctest is a very minimal unit-testing "framework" written in ANSI C and implemented in a single header file.
 It's handy when you want some real simple unit tests for a small project.